“Like visual artists who learn to work safely with toxic paints and chemicals, musicians need the expertise to handle high-intensity sounds.”

 Lastly, we should keep in mind that hearing conservation is a complex subject.
 The suggestions compiled here don’t encompass everything that we need to know, nor do they don’t constitute medical advice.

 If you’re concerned about your hearing, consult an audiologist to obtain a comprehensive evaluation.
 For a quick self-evaluation, try this free online hearing test, but be sure to use headphones, and test each ear individually (bring your results to your audiology appointment).

-In fact, all of us should obtain audiograms to document our hearing status and then have our hearing checked periodically to monitor our hearing health.
+In fact, all of us should obtain professional audiograms to document our hearing status and then have our hearing checked periodically to monitor our hearing health.

 *Note that when hazardous sound levels are identified, professional assistance may be needed to obtain precise sound-level measurements and devise effective sound-reducing responses.